The number of inversions of permutations with fixed shape

 \begin{conjecture} Fix a partition $\lambda$ such that $\lambda'=\langle t_1^{m_1}, \dots, t_k^{m_k} \rangle$ with $t_1 > \cdots > t_k > 0$ and $m_i>0$ for all $i$.
 Denote $M = \sum_{i=1}^k m_i$.
 Then for any $\Delta< t_k$,

 \end{conjecture}

+We have verified Conjecture~\ref{conj:more than two col} for partitions of size up to 10.
 The methods in this work do not seem to work when the shape of the permutation has more than two columns.
 We also note that we do not have any results of this nature when $\Delta$ is greater than or equal to $t_k$.
 It would be of great interest to generalize our results and conjectures to that case.